ansible/ansible/docsite/rst/guide_gce.rst

 2. `Download JSON credentials <https://support.google.com/cloud/answer/6158849?hl=en&ref_topic=6262490#serviceaccounts>`_

 There are three different ways to provide credentials to Ansible so that it can talk with Google Cloud for provisioning and configuration actions:

+.. note:: If you would like to use JSON credentials you must have libcloud >= 0.17.0

 * by providing to the modules directly
 * by populating a ``secrets.py`` file